 The therapeutic relationship

 Be curious about good relationships.
-Ask someone who had a long talk with a good friend or what they remember about their favorite teacher or mentor.
-They may not remember what the other person said exactly but they know if they felt loved.
+What do you remember about your favorite teacher , mentor?
+Who listened to your stories as a child?
+You may not remember what the other person said exactly but you know if you felt loved.

-Research says the type of therapy applied to the situation is not nearly as important to success as the relationship being built.
+The kind of therapy is not nearly as important to success as the relationship being built.
 In other words most any “brand” of therapy will work if there is a trusting relationship.
-A therapist is someone who understands you and cares for you…anyway.
-No matter what you have said or done, or not said or didn’t do.
+You deserve a therapist who understands you and cares for you.
+No matter what you have said/done, or not said/didn’t do.
 It’s a special kind of relationship.
 No strings.
-No need to lie, or cover up who you are, because your inner beauty is known, seen, heard .
+No need to lie, or cover up who you are, because your inner beauty is known, seen, heard.
 NO conditions.
 NO judgement.
-I think of a therapist as someone who can help you live up to your values.
-A drug and alcohol counselor is someone who sees your goodness and helps to bring that out in you.
-I see myself as your biggest fan.
+Someone who sees all of you and helps you live up to your values.
+Someone who sees your goodness and helps to bring that out in you.
+Your biggest fan.

 When you are ready to find your counselor or therapist to help you become your best self, a therapist who gets you, someone who knows your love/hate relationship with alcohol or drugs; get ready to become your best self.
 If they are a good listener and you can connect with them, go for it.